 Universal Music UK’s blog on music, the music news stories which interest us most and the wider issues which affect our business.
 Some food for thought we hope.

-David Joseph - Chairman, Universal Music UK
+Wayne Horton - E-commerce Commercial Manager, Universal Music UK

 Paul Smernicki - Director of Digital, Universal Music UK